dra2gon3/simple_ldap/simple_ldap_user/README.txt

 attribute map can be specified in settings.php, using the variable
 $conf['simple_ldap_user_attribute_map'].

-This variable is an array of arrays, where each of the arrays have the following items:
+This variable is an array of key => value pairs.
+The keys are the LDAP attributes (lowercased) and the values are arrays of Drupal User field names.

-* drupal - The field name on the Drupal user.
 This must be the machine name of the field.

-	   This can also be an array of drupal fields.
-If the array contains more than one entry, synchronization for that map only works in the drupal->ldap direction, and the fields are concatenated with a space separator.

-           A field type can be specified by prefixing the field name.
-If no prefix is given, it is assumed that the field is a direct user object attribute, such as uid, name, or pass.

-	   # - Custom fields added to the user object via the Field API.

-* ldap - The LDAP attribute on the LDAP user.
+If two or more Drupal User field names are present, an entry with the key '#delimiter' MAY be added to mark how the LDAP field should be split.
+If no '#delimiter' entry is present, then Simple LDAP will map the user fields ot a multivalue LDAP attribute.
+Typical '#delimiter' values are '$' and "\r".

+The administration page at admin/config/people/simple_ldap/profile will create a valid simple_ldap_user_attribute_map for most installs.

 Example:
 --------
 $conf['simple_ldap_user_attribute_map'] = array(

   // Generic example.
-  array(
-    'drupal' => '#drupal-user-field-machine-name',
-    'ldap' => 'ldap-attribute',
+  'ldap-attribute' => array(
+    'drupal-user-field-machine-name',
   ),

   // First name example.
-  array(
-    'drupal' => '#field_first_name',
-    'ldap' => 'givenName',
+  'givenname' => array(
+    'field_first_name',
   ),

   // Last name example.
-  array(
-    'drupal' => '#field_last_name',
-    'ldap' => 'sn',
+  'sn' => array(
+    'field_last_name',
   ),

-  // Timezone example (saved directly to users table, note there is no '#'). array(
+  // Timezone example (saved directly to users table, note there is no '#').
-    'drupal' => 'timezone',
-    'ldap' => 'l',
+  'l' => array(
+    'timezone',
   ),

   // Combined fields example.
-  array(
-    'drupal' => array(
+  'displayname' => array(
-      '#field_first_name',
-      '#field_last_name',
+      'field_first_name',
+      'field_last_name',
+      '#delimiter' => ' ',
     ),
+  ),

+  'street' => array(
+    'field_street_1',
+    'field_street_2',
-    'ldap' => 'displayName',
+    '#delimiter' => "\r",
   ),

 );